 In my experience, nobody with an at least rudimentary ability of logical thinking would view MacBooks as 'reference' for notebooks.
-I'd suggest 'accessories' instead of 'notebooks', but let's see.
+I'd suggest 'accessories' instead of 'notebooks', but let's see what the article says.

 The c't found the MacBook 2016 to be the lightest and slimmest of all contenders.
 They also report that thanks to this absolutely fantastic and totally unbelievable slimness, there's only space for one port (USB-C), the keyboard has poor tactile feedback due to its insufficient stroke depth, and the CPU performance suffers from insufficient cooling.